wincubate/npu/README.md

 ## TODO

-Run architecture tests: Mappers should be internal
+Remove Domain/Image as it is not used?
+Image as separate identity? (same aggregate as Submission)

+Swagger Upload UserId pre-filled

 Clean up Program.cs

 Remember to set token expiration back to 60 minutes. :-)

-Image as separate identity? (same aggregate as Submission) GuidGenerator for Blob and other Ids?

 Remove hardcoded HOST strings: 7044

 Clean up seeding part / connection string
+- 000000000001 and 00000000002 only

 Generate token examples